Letter #31 - 2006

 Dear viewer,

-Our answer is still the same: "A combination of a King and two Knights alone cannot force a checkmate"
+Our answer is still the same: “A combination of a King and two Knights alone cannot force a checkmate”.

-On the first board, you play white and move first.
+Below, there is a way of practicing this situation.
+You play white and move first.
 You may try to checkmate the computer but be warned... this will never happen!

 Thank you for visiting us,